 Settings Description Single Sign On URL This field lists the application's single sign-on URL.
 You will need to enter this URL into the settings for your chosen Identity Provider.
 Account Key Set this field in your Identity Provider (IdP) as a SAML attribute named accountKey.
 Generate and Show Key Click to generate and display the Account Key.
 Note • This key is not stored on the Software Vulnerability Manager server.
 Make sure that you keep it in a safe place.
-If you lose it, you may regenerate the key, but doing so will invalidate the old key.
+If you lose it, you may regenerate the key, but Service Provider Metadata URL doing so will invalidate the old key.
+Lists the Service Provider Metadata URL.